sara-sabr/ITStrategy/_pages/en/capabilities.md

 e.
 Very Rarely
 f.
 Never

-13. How do you notify your team about failure alerts?
+2. How do you notify your team about failure alerts?
 a.
 Via email
 b.
 Via PR in Github
 c.
 Via Slack
 d.
 None of the above/not applicable

-14. How often do you  face the situation when your team finds out from customers that your application or service is down?
+3. How often do you  face the situation when your team finds out from customers that your application or service is down?
 a.
 Always
 b.
 Very Often
 c.
 Sometimes
 d.
 Rarely
 e.
 Never

-15. What  indicators could have predicted the incident ?

-16. How long does it take to fix the problem?
+4. How long does it take to fix the problem?
 a.
 More than I would like
 b.
 About right
 c.
 Less than I would like

 ##### Work in process limits

-17. Are people in your team often assigned to work on multiple tasks ?
+1. Are people in your team often assigned to work on multiple tasks ?
 If yes , what is the main reason?
 a.
 Too much work
 b.
 Not enough people in the team
 c.
 Not the right skill sets in the team
 d.
 It usually doesn't happen

-18. How often does your team discover invisible work when it is not expected ?
+2. How often does your team discover invisible work when it is not expected ?
 a.
 Almost always
 b.
 Often
 c.
 Sometimes
 d.
 Seldom
 e.
 Never

-19. How visible is your work to the other teams and stakeholders?
+3. How visible is your work to the other teams and stakeholders?
 a.
 Very good
 b.
 Good
 c.
 Fair
 d.
 Poor
 e.
 Very poor

-20. How often project team meetings are held ?
+4. How often project team meetings are held ?
 a.
 Every day
 b.
 Three times a week
 c.
 Once a week